TiagoMA90/digital-nomads/README.md

 ## Planning & Agile:
 This project was planned using Agile methodology and MoSCoW prioritization.

 For this purpose, the project was illustrated by one milestone titled "Submit the project to CI before Deadline," providing the developer with the freedom to accomplish all issues/tasks flexibly by the deadline.
 Throughout the development process, new issues were added/removed, starting from "Todo," progressing to "In Progress," and finally being finalized in "Done."
-The issues were assigned to the sole developer, [TiagoMA90](https://github.com/TiagoMA90), and labeled as "could-have," "should-have," and "must-have."
+The issues were assigned to the sole developer, [TiagoMA90](https://github.com/TiagoMA90), and labeled as "could-have," "should-have," and "must-have". "won't -have" was not included for this project.
 Once completed, the issues were marked as "done," and when all of them were completed, the milestone was closed.

 [SCREENSHOTS] (ELABORATE)